-In 2010 Jack Barnes was appointed CEO of People's United Financial, Inc. (NASDAQ:PBCT).
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+Jack Barnes has been the CEO of People's United Financial, Inc. (NASDAQ:PBCT) since 2010.
+First, this article will compare CEO compensation with compensation at similar sized companies.
 Next, we'll consider growth that the business demonstrates.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Jack Barnes's Compensation Compare With Similar Sized Companies?

-At the time of writing, our data says that People's United Financial, Inc. is worth US$6.3b, and total annual CEO compensation is US$5.7m.
-(This number is for the twelve months until December 2018).
-Notably, that's an increase of 11% over the year before.
+At the time of writing, our data says that People's United Financial, Inc. has a market cap of US$7.3b, and reported total annual CEO compensation of US$5.7m for the year to December 2018.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$1.1m.
 We further remind readers that the CEO may face performance requirements to receive the non-salary part of the total compensation.
-When we examined a selection of companies with market caps from US$4.0b to US$12b, and discovered that the median CEO total compensation of that group was US$6.9m.
+When we examined a selection of companies with market caps ranging from US$4.0b to US$12b, we found the median CEO total compensation was US$6.7m.

-That means Jack Barnes receives fairly typical remuneration for the CEO of a company that size.
+So Jack Barnes is paid around the average of the companies we looked at.
 While this data point isn't particularly informative alone, it gains more meaning when considered with business performance.

 Is People's United Financial, Inc. Growing?

-People's United Financial, Inc. has increased its earnings per share (EPS) by an average of 15% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 9.1% over the last year, its revenue is up 13%.
+People's United Financial, Inc. has increased its earnings per share (EPS) by an average of 16% a year, over the last three years (using a line of best fit).
+In the last year, its revenue is up 13%.

 Has People's United Financial, Inc. Been A Good Investment?